 Each year the agency makes it a priority to reflect on accomplishments and challenges and identify trends and issues that warrant attention in the months ahead.
-The novel coronavirus known as COVID-19 presented new issues and challenges for the agency and the construction industry, which were both been deemed "essential" under Executive Order 1463 issued by Mississippi Governor Tate Reeves.
+The novel coronavirus known as COVID-19 presented new issues and challenges for the agency and the construction industry, which were both deemed "essential" under Executive Order 1463 issued by Mississippi Governor Tate Reeves.
 Throughout the pandemic, the agency worked diligently to meet the demands of contractor licensing and investigate complaints against contractors.
+Utilizing strategies outlined in the agency's strategic plan such as increased jobsite visits and greater public education outreach methods has led to an increase in the total number of licenses and a decrease in consumer complaints.
 Below is a summary of the Board's accomplishments.

-Licensure: Commercial license applications and renewals (a) remained steady during fiscal year 2020 while requests for additional classifications of work rose.
-The agency issued/renewed 7,009 commercial certificates of responsibility and 436 additional classifications requests were added to existing commercial licenses.
-This represents a 4.2% increase in additional classification requests.
-A total of 2,878 residential licenses were issued/renewed, reflecting a decrease which may be attributed to a slowing economy and statewide shutdown due to the pandemic.
-MSBOC is anticipating an increase in the number of residential licenses by the end of the first quarter of FY21.
+- (a) Licensure: Commercial license applications and renewals increased during fiscal year 2021 while requests for additional classifications of work remained steady.
+The agency issued/renewed 7,088 commercial certificates of responsibility and 431 additional classifications requests were added to existing commercial licenses.
+A total of 3,404 residential licenses were issued/renewed and 15 additional classifications were added to existing residential licenses.
+This represents an overall 2% increase in total licenses.
 Staff worked diligently with IT to offer additional online services during the pandemic state of emergency.
 As a result, the agency experienced an overall 12% increase in the use of online services by both commercial and residential contractors.

-(b) Enforcement: The average number of complaints received by MSBOC has increased dramatically over the past 5 years.
-In FY20, the agency investigated 260 complaints compared to 158 just five years ago.
-The agency's seven investigators visited a total of 8,487 construction sites during FY 2020 compared to 7,839 site visits in FY 2019.
-The amount of penalties assessed against violators dropped to \$463,428 compared to \$725,000 assessed in FY19, however, it should be noted the agency was forced to cancel all disciplinary hearings for the 4th quarter as a result of the declared state of emergency shut down issued in response to the pandemic.
-Despite the reduction, the amount of penalties assessed during FY20 was still 3.8% above the five-year average.
-The agency turns now to incorporating innovative protocols and procedures to continue providing enforcement services while complying with new social distancing guidelines and regulations.
+All applications and forms were reviewed and revised where appropriate. - (b) Enforcement: The agency's seven investigators visited a total of 7,033 construction sites during FY 2021 which is a decrease from FY 2020 and can be attributed to COVID-19 restrictions and the loss of one investigator for the last two quarters of FY 2021.
+The amount of penalties assessed against violators, rose to \$618,270 compared to \$408,830.40 assessed in FY20.
+However, it should be noted the agency was forced to cancel all disciplinary hearings for the 4th quarter of FY 2020 as a result of the declared state of emergency shut down issued in response to the pandemic.
+Overall, the total amount of penalties collected has increased significantly over the past five years with the greatest increase coming from commercial penalties.
+The increase can be attributed to improved training and enhanced investigative methods.
+Most notable is the incorporation of AIA Divisions in the Request for Information forms distributed by investigators to general contractors on job sites.
+A standardized template was created to use in collecting and reporting data.
+Incorporating the AIA Divisions in the Request for Information form helps ensure general contractors are reporting all trades employed on a job site.
+The agency will continue using innovative protocols and procedures to provide enforcement services while complying with new social distancing guidelines and regulations.